A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Performance Analysis

-We can observe that the maximum unambiguous range is determined by the wavelength, the antenna spacing, the frequency spacing, the symol duration, and the carrier frequency, while is irrelevant to the transmit antenna array, the transmit power budget and the signal processing algorithms.
+The maximum unambiguous range is determined by the wavelength, the antenna spacing, the frequency spacing, the symbol duration, and the carrier frequency, but is independent of size of the transmit antenna array and the transmit power budget.